elastic/integrations/packages/aws/docs/cloudtrail.md

 ## Logs reference

-The `cloudtrail` dataset collects the AWS CloudTrail logs.
+The `cloudtrail` data stream collects the AWS CloudTrail logs.
 CloudTrail monitors events for the account.
 If a user creates a trail, it delivers those events as log files to a specific Amazon S3 bucket.

->Note: The `cloudtrail` dataset does not read the CloudTrail Digest files that are delivered to the S3 bucket when Log File Integrity is turned on;  it only reads the CloudTrail logs.
+> Note: If Log File Integrity is turned on, the `cloudtrail` data stream will not read the CloudTrail Digest files that are delivered to the S3 bucket.
+The data stream will only read the CloudTrail logs.

 **Exported fields**